nico/clangtut/tut.markdown

 clang is somewhat modular: you can plug in a new parser as long as it conforms to the `Action` interface, several ast consumers can be used, etc.

+questions
+---

+* Why does `-ast-dump` only print the first var in a decl?
+* Why is `funcpointertype fp3` special?

  vim:set tw=78: